 To Learn more on reading financial statements check out CFI’s FREE Reading Financial Statements Course

-The principle is crucial to ensure that there is a limited information asymmetry between the company’s management and its current shareholders.
-Besides, it principle provides information to outsiders such as stock analysts or prospective investors.
+This principle is crucial to ensure that there is limited information asymmetry between the company’s management and its current shareholders.

 Explaining the full disclosure principle

 The full disclosure principle does not require the release of all available information to the public.
 On the contrary, the rule would be impractical then, as it would dump a huge volume of information on analysts and investors.
 The principle urges the disclosure of information that can have a material impact on the company’s financial results or financial position.

 The principle helps foster transparency in financial markets and limits the opportunities for potentially fraudulent activities.
 The importance of the full disclosure principle continues to grow amid the high-profile scandals that involved the manipulation of accounting results and other deceptive practices.
 The most notable examples are the Enron scandal in 2001 and Madoff’s Ponzi scheme discovered in 2008.

 In addition, the full disclosure principle can be used in contractual law.
 In such a case, the parties in a business transaction must disclose to each other all material information that is related to the execution of a transaction.